filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/how-gas-works/index.md

 When executing a message that invokes an EVM contract, the Filecoin virtual machine charges for the message chain inclusion (when the message originates off-chain) and then invokes the actor that hosts the contract.
 The actor is an instance of the EVM actor, which uses the Filecoin EVM runtime interpreter to execute the contract.

-The Filecoin EVM-runtime interpreter must first load its state, including the contract state, which costs additional gas.
+The FEVM interpreter must first load its state, including the contract state, which costs additional gas.
 The interpreter then begins the execution of the contract bytecode.
 Each opcode interpreted may perform computation, syscalls, state i/o, and send new messages, all of which are charged with FIL gas.
 Finally, if the contract state is modified, the interpreter must flush it to the blockstore, which costs additional gas.

 Generally, it is not possible to compute gas costs for a contract invocation without using gas estimation through speculative execution.